veillette/opticsTextbook/content/Chap06Diffraction/DiffractiveOptics.md

 \exp\left\{i\left[k_x x+k_y y +z\sqrt{\left(\frac{2\pi n}{\lambda}\right)^2-k_x^2-k_y^2 }\right]\right\}=e^{i(k_x x+k_y y)}e^{-z\sqrt{ k_x^2+k_y^2- \left(\frac{2\pi n}{\lambda}\right)^2} }.
 \end{align*}
 ```
 These exponentially decaying waves are called **evanescent in the positive $z$-direction**.
-We have met evanescent waves already in the context of total internal reflection discussed in [](#subsection.totalrefl).
-The physical consequences of evanescent waves in the angular spectrum decomposition will be explained in [](#sec:fourierintuition).
+We have met evanescent waves already in the context of total internal reflection discussed in the context of total internal reflection.
+The physical consequences of evanescent waves in the angular spectrum decomposition are important for understanding diffraction limits.

 The waves for which $k_z$ is real have constant amplitude: only their phase changes due to propagation.
 These waves therefore are called **propagating waves**.
 ```{figure} Images/Chapter_6/6_03_Angular_Spectrum.png